Get started on your Journey

 The Our Lady of the Lake University Psychology Department offers a Bachelor of Arts in Psychology program that prepares students to apply psychological theory and science in a broad range of settings and to pursue graduate studies.
 Students complete core courses that represent the field of psychology and have the option of selecting either a flexible degree plan that allows for 15 hours of elective courses in psychology or a concentration in pre-counseling.

-Psychology Concentrations and Certificates
+Undergraduate Psychology and Certificates

-This concentration prepares students for graduate training or entry-level positions in mental health and human service fields through the learning of basic counseling theories and techniques and application of these techniques in a clinical practicum.
+The Pre-Counseling concentration prepares students for graduate training or entry-level positions in mental health and human service fields through the learning of basic counseling theories and techniques and application of these techniques in a clinical practicum.

 The Psychology Minor offers students the opportunity to gain skills in comparative analysis, conducting research and creating persuasive and well-developed arguments.
 This minor pairs well with many of the majors offered at OLLU, including: